-Prattling Pond Road to Reservoir # 6, 6.1 Miles
+Prattling Pond Road, Farmington to Reservoir # 6, West Hartford, 6.1 Miles

 October 12, 2007

-We had a day off from work and from our son, so we planned to complete another chunk of the Metacomet.
-The weather was iffy all week, but we were assured that we’d only see clouds and then some gradual clearing the morning of our jaunt.
+We had a day off from work and our son was in daycare, so we planned to complete another chunk of the Metacomet Trail.
+The weather had been iffy all week, but we were assured that we’d only see clouds and then some gradual clearing the morning of our jaunt.
 Ah, to be a weatherman in New England… if I failed as much as they do, I’d be out of a job in a week.

 We had to wait about 5 minutes to cross Farmington Avenue to pick up the trail at Prattling Pond Road in a very light misting drizzle.
 The trail crossed the road and entered a weird little meadow of sorts with random signs and a bench.
 It’s not exactly an ideal spot for relaxation, so close to a major road, but it’s better than another Dunkin Donuts.
 (Along the 8.6 mile route from my house to my inlaws – during which we pass Prattling Pond Road – we drive past 5 Dunkin Donuts shops.)

-Nice.
 Hoang tried to enjoy the parcel of greenspace by relaxing on the bench, but it was too wet for her delicate nature.
 Looking at this picture now is funny knowing what would happen 10 minutes afterwards.
-The trail then wound its way through some maples, oaks, and birch trees before popping out onto Prattling Pond Road again.
+Heading north, the trail wound its way through some maples, oaks, and birch trees before popping out onto Prattling Pond Road again.

 Wow.
-There are some stunning properties along this deadend street; most at the end of long gated driveways.
+There are some stunning properties along this dead-end street; most of them at the end of long gated driveways.
 As we gawked at the houses, the rain picked up to a steadier drizzle and we put on our rain jackets.
 Thank goodness because a couple minutes later the skies opened up in a downpour.

-By the time we got to the next short roadwalk, it was really raining very, very hard.
-This was the second (of three, I think) Metacomet Roads we’ll be walking on/passing over the course of the whole trail.
-We crossed a busier road and dipped down into a field.
-The clingy grasses ensured that every square inch of us was soaked, but amazingly, Hoang didn’t seem too affected.
-Only one more short road walk to go until we would cross into my hometown, West Hartford.
+By the time we got to the next short roadwalk, it was raining very, very hard.
+This was the second (of three, I think) so-named Metacomet Roads we’ll be walking on/passing over the course of the whole trail.
+We crossed a busier road (Talclott Notch) and dipped down into a field.
+The clingy grasses ensured that every square inch of us was properly soaked, but amazingly, Hoang didn’t seem too affected.
+Only one more short road walk to go until we would cross into our hometown of West Hartford.